Authentication

 - Rate Limit: 1000 requests per hour per secret key

-- Rate Limit Headers: Check
+- Rate Limit Headers: Check X-RateLimit-Remainingheader

-header - Rate Limit Reset: Check
+- Rate Limit Reset: Check X-RateLimit-Resetheader

-When rate limit is exceeded, you'll receive a 429 Too Many Requests
+When rate limit is exceeded, you'll receive a 429 Too Many Requests response.

 Testing Authentication